 Choose the Import Networks from NDEx menu item.

 On the Find Networks screen, you can either select one of the networks on the list or search for more specific networks.
 For example, you can type the word "metabolism" in the text box and click Search.
 Then make sure the "Metabolism of RNA" network is selected and press the Load Network button.
-Note: because of differences between the NDEx and Cytoscape data models, some information is omitted when networks in BEL, BioPAX3, SIF, and XGMML formats are imported into Cytoscape.
-This affects the network export options as described later in this tutorial.

 The network will begin to download, but the dialog will remain open so that you can select addition networks to download into Cytoscape.
 You may only download one network at a time, but it is sometimes possible to get the next network started while you are waiting for the previous one to finish.